-- If you use the jugs alias in your #query-mode blueprints, be aware that there is no way to differentiate jugs from other types of tools in the game.
-Therefore, jugs stockpiles will also take nest boxes, scroll rollers, and other tools.
-The only workaround is not to have other tools lying around in your fort. - Likewise for the bags alias.
-The game does not differentiate between empty and full bags, so you'll get bags of gypsum power in your "bags" stockpile unless you are careful to assign all your gypsum to your hospital. - Weapon traps and upright spear/spike traps can currently only be built with a single weapon. - Pressure plates can be built, but they cannot be usefully configured yet. - Building instruments is not yet supported. - DFHack Quickfort is a large project, and there are bound to be bugs!
+- If you use the bags alias, be aware that the game does not differentiate between empty and full bags.
+Therefore, you can get bags of gypsum power in your "bags" stockpile unless you are careful to assign all your gypsum to your hospital. - Weapon traps and upright spear/spike traps can currently only be built with a single weapon. - Pressure plates can be built, but they cannot be usefully configured yet. - Building instruments is not yet supported. - DFHack Quickfort is a large project, and there are bound to be bugs!
 Please report them at the DFHack issue tracker so they can be addressed.